Ilk. short [a], [o] became [e], [u] preceding [i]; [{ăŏ}{C|CC}i] > [{eu}{C|CC}i]

 Like the Noldorin rule, it appears that this sound change did not occur for long vowels: consider tóril “queen” (Ety/TĀ), tôr “king” → (plural) tôrin (Ety/BAL) and thôn “pine” → (genitive plural) thonion (Ety/THŌN).
 It is unclear whether the Ilkorin i-affection carried through to syllables further forward in the word, as was the case for Noldorin.

 Special cases: One peculiar example is Ilk. myrilind “nightingale”, which appears beside the form murilind (Ety/MOR, TIN).
 The form murilind seems to have been produced by regular i-affection from primitive *✶morilind(e), but development of [y] is difficult to explain.
-Since the initial element of the primitive form was ᴹ✶mǭri, perhaps the [o] was more rounded, resulting in i-affection into [y] instead of [u].
+Since the initial element of the primitive form was ᴹ✶mǭri, perhaps the [o] was more fronted, resulting in i-affection into [y] instead of [u].
 As further evidence of this, the word was adapted into Noldorin as the front-vowel [œ]: mœrilind > merilin(n) (Ety/TIN, EtyAC/TIN).
 Since this is the only instance of the vowel [y] appearing in Ilkorin, it is hard to figure out what Tolkien intended here.

 An i-affection of [e] to [i] also seems logical when comparing to the sound changes of Noldorin, but there is little evidence of such a change.
 The only attested example is the (hypothetical) name Dilion from the root ᴹ√GYEL (Ety/GYEL), which may have undergone this change when developing from the (even more speculative) primitive form *Gyelion.
 However, the change did not occur in the plural forms regin from reg (Ety/ERÉK) or Eldin from Eld (Ety/ELED), so it is probably better to assume Dilion is a special case, perhaps a side effect of the change of initial [gj-] to [d-].